pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 .. code-block:: python
     def test_PVSystem_ashraeiam(mocker):
         # mocker is a pytest-mock object.
-        # mocker.spy adds code to a function to keep track of how its called
+        # mocker.spy adds code to a function to keep track of how it is called
         mocker.spy(pvsystem, 'ashraeiam')

         # set up inputs